CatalogueOfLife/coldp/README.md

  - **nameStatus**: corresponds to the nomenclatural name status.
  - **parentID**: for taxa it points to the next higher taxon to form the classification, for synonyms it points at the accepted taxon.
  - **genus**: is the taxonomic classification of a name usage and corresponds to Taxon.genus.
 For synonyms it often is not the same as the genus part of the name
- - **genericName**: corresponds to the genus property of a name and represents the atomized genus of a scientificName.
+ - **genericName**: corresponds to the genus field of a name and represents the atomized genus of a scientificName.

 If a single NameUsage entity is given no further Name, Taxon or Synonym entity must exist.